A more extended series of these notes (Apr, Herts).

 This bird in a small tree with another appeared excited, although I couldn't determine why.
 The notes came in a continuous series (Apr, Norfolk).

-Firecrest call (June, Herts).
+Firecrest calling (June, Herts).

 Bearded Tits or Reedlings are most often located by their calls (Nov, Middx)